MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 The filters on the page let you slice and dice the **Supply coverage** metric in different ways.
 The changes affect the supply coverage visualization, and also the inventory projection and the **Open orders** report at the bottom of the page.

+#### Open orders

+The **Open orders** report shows all purchase order lines that no shipment has yet been planned for.
+It includes partially fulfilled orders, backordered orders, and future orders that don’t yet have planned shipments.

+#### Shipments in transit

+In-transit shipments are shipments that have been shipped by a supplier and are on their way to their final destination.
+The **Shipments in transit** report shows the original requested delivery date and the actual ship date, together with the original order quantity and the actual delivery quantity.

+#### Required entities

-To enable **Supply coverage**, the following entities or tables are required:
+To enable **Supply coverage**, the following entities are required:

 - Build Plan
 - Inventory Transaction